 The UK CBD Industry

 In November 2018 the Health Ministry approved specialist doctors to prescribe appropriately researched cannabis-derived medications.
 These products are currently limited to pharmaceutical drugs; Sativex, Epidiolex, Dronabinol, and Nabilone.

 The UK does, however, have over 500,000 regular users of CBD oils and related products.
 Scientists tell us the anti-inflammatory nature of CBD makes it the true ‘medical cannabis’ compound within the plant.
 CBD is found in Hemp, a particular group of cannabis strains that are legal across the EU.
 In the UK, CBD / Cannabis Oil is sold without a prescription as a food supplement.

 The IMCNA- the Israeli Medical Cannabis Nursing Association (RA), was founded in March 2018 by Irit Avisar RN, LLB, MHA and Rachel Mayberrie RN, BSN.
 The nursing service at IMCNA is here to reduce the learning curve and save the patient’s money.

 We are proud to offer cannabis orientation classes and private nursing educational sessions for all patients.
 Our goal is to educate and empower the patient so that he understands how to adequately and safely use this medicine.

 Provacan by CiiTECH

-CiiTECH was founded in 2016 to serve the need of billions of consumers with restricted access to medical grade non-psychoactive cannabis derived food supplements.
+CiiTECH was founded in 2016 to serve the need for billions of consumers with restricted access to medical-grade non-psychoactive cannabis-derived food supplements.

 As yet unpublished, but much publicised part 1 of the British Gov’t review on the potential of cannabis to be medicalized, rescheduled and prescribe for usage.